teemoo7/bobby/README.md

 * All moves implemented (except _en-passant_)
 * Knowledge of 15+ famous openings
 * Ability to limit computation time to _n_ seconds
+* Save and load game to text files with basic notation
+* Load PGN file

 ### Technical